tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Uses a lot of memory

 1. Generate a list from all child nodes of explored nodes
-2. Sort list using a heuristic if existing
-3. Explore the top node based on sorting
+2. Explore all children nodes
-4. Repeat step 1 until goal state is found
+3. Repeat step 1 until goal state is found

 ### Best-first search